Table of contents

 4.2 Methods of analysis

-404. A description of the models and calculation methods used in the analyses shall be given.
-The models shall be described to a level of detail that facilitates conducting of verifying analyses.
-The information to be presented shall include the analysis model representing the plant or its component (e.g. the division into nodes applied in the model), justification of the selected model parameters as well as the plant data used for the analyses or a reference to the source of the available plant data.
+404. A description of the models and calculation methods employed in the analyses shall be presented.
+The models shall be described to a level of precision that allows for verifying the correctness of the model in relation to the plant design as well as assessing the applicability of the selected modelling solutions.
+The information presented in the description shall include an analysis model that describes the facility or a part thereof (such as the nodal distribution used in the model), a justification for the model parameters selected and the plant data used in the analyses or a reference to a source from where the plant data is available.
+[2019-09-02]

 408. The accepted methods to be used in the plant behaviour analyses are either the conservative analysis method supplemented with sensitivity studies or the best estimate method supplemented with uncertainty analysis.